We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - detoxification within the pancreas

-Putting these lists together, you can see how Epsom salt baths may be beneficial for your overall health and could support weight-loss goals.
+Putting these lists together, you can see why some believe that Epsom salt baths may be beneficial.

 However, more research is needed to determine how well people can actually absorb magnesium and sulfate from bath water.